ororker/cmis-e360/cmis-design.md

 For each week an insert will be made into the table `STT_ECHO_NOTIFICATION` with an action of INSERT.
 The process will then iterate over these weeks and attempt to update E360 to reflect the new state of CMIS.
 In the vast majority of cases, the process will send a POST request to E360 and receive a 201 response indicating that the request was successfully processed.
-The java process will then update `STT_ECHO_NOTIFICATION` to reflect this by setting the STATUS to SUCCESS and updating the PROCESSED timestamp.
+The java process will then update `STT_ECHO_NOTIFICATION` row to reflect this by setting the STATUS to SUCCESS and updating the PROCESSED timestamp.
-This scenario and the alternatives are described in the section [Process Notification]()
+This scenario and the alternatives are described in the section [Process Notification](#Process Notification)

-### On Delete
+### Processing Events from Delete Trigger

 When the delete trigger on the TIMETABLE table is triggered it has access to the old version of the row, i.e. the data that is being deleted.
 It accesses whether the old version of the row met the criteria to allow it to be sent to E360.
-If it did then we can assume that E360 is not aware of the event and no further processing is required.
+If it did not then we can assume that E360 is not aware of the event and no further processing is required.
 If the data did meet the criteria then it will be inserted into the table `STT_ECHO_QUEUE` with an ACTION type of DELETE.

 ![Delete Workflow](img/delete.png)

-### Processing Deletes from STT_ECHO_QUEUE
+### Processing Delete Events from STT_ECHO_QUEUE

-Every minute a SpringFrameWork CRON job will initiate a java process to process new rows from STT_ECHO_QUEUE.
+Every minute a SpringFrameWork CRON job will initiate a java function to process new rows from STT_ECHO_QUEUE.
 Where the new row has an ACTION type of DELETE the processing will be as shown below.

 ![Delete Notification Workflow](img/notification-delete.png)